Abdelhamidlamtioui/Brief-10/README.md

 ## Technologies Used

-- Frontend: HTML5, CSS Framework (e.g., Tailwind CSS), JavaScript
+- Frontend: HTML5, Tailwind CSS, JavaScript
 - Backend: PHP 8 with MVC (Model-View-Controller) architecture
 - Database: PDO driver for connecting to the database